-We try to bring in outside speakers where possible and this year we have hosted Young Adult Fiction writers: Carina Axelsson, Michelle Harrison and Holly Bourne.
-At KS5, we welcomed Lucy Razzall from The University of Cambridge to deliver a lecture on Shakespeareâ€™s King Lear and The Tempest.
+We try to bring in outside speakers where possible and we have hosted Young Adult Fiction authors such as: Carina Axelsson, Michelle Harrison and Holly Bourne.
+At KS5, we often welcome lecturers for both Literature and Language.
+Recently we welcomed Lucy Razzall from The University of Cambridge to deliver a lecture on Shakespeareâ€™s King Lear and The Tempest.
 Lecturers from both the University of Manchester and Lancaster also delivered a range of workshops exploring language and gender as well as accent and dialect.

 AGGS English on Social Media

 See The Sixth Formâ€™s English Blog Magazine â€“ The Green Light:

 In year 7 we have six lessons per cycle.
 Incorporated in these six lessons pupils will have one library lesson.
 Through reading and lessons in the school library, pupils are encouraged to read widely and independently, as well as develop research skills.

 A small number of pupils will have 20 min guided reading sessions with an English teacher in Library lessons to help develop reading skills.
 In the other lessons, we have units of work which develop the skills and knowledge defined by AGGS Levels.
 Common tasks are set across the year to ensure entitlement to a range of reading and writing and spoken language activities.
 The teaching of grammar and linguistics terms is embedded into all schemes.

 Year 8, which has five lessons per cycle, one of which is in the library, follows a similar pattern with one reading lesson and for units of work following the AGGS Curriculum as for year 7.